QTM 201Am I Actually a Christian?

 2.3 The "Join or Die" Fallacy

 The bullies act as if God is looking for reasons to keep people out.
-But the Source Code says the exact opposite.
+But the Bible says the exact opposite.
 God wants all people to be saved (1 Timothy 2:4) and takes no pleasure in the death of the wicked (Ezekiel 33:11).

 If you are standing in the doorway blocking them with your arrogance, you aren't working for God.
 You are working for the Opposition.
 Jesus saved His burning rage for the Religious Gatekeepers, warning that it would be better to have a millstone hung around their neck than to cause a little one to stumble (Matthew 18:6).

-Now that we have established that Jesus is the King and The Church is a Hospital, we have to ask the hard question: Are you actually in the System?
+Now that we have said that Jesus is the King and the Church is a hospital, we have to ask the hard question: Are you actually following Him?

 If you look at the Church, you will see hypocrites and broken people.
-This confuses the "Almost Christian."
-They ask, "I'm a better person than that guy.
+This confuses the "almost Christian."
+They ask, "I am a better person than that guy.
 Why does he get into Heaven?"

-The Answer: Because Heaven isn't for "Good People."
-It is for Forgiven People.
+The answer: Because Heaven is not for "good people."
+It is for forgiven people.

 However, if you were truly pulled out of the freezing ocean, you wouldn't just float there turning blue.
 You would react.
 You would serve.
 The Bible calls this "Fruit" (Matthew 7:16).